aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-21-golang-wasm-3-interacting-with-js-from-go.md

 Go takes a different approach, Go treats this as an _application_, meaning that you start a Go runtime, it runs, then exits and you can't interact with it.
 This, coincidentally, is the error message that you're seeing, our Go application has completed and cleaned up.

 To me this feels more closer to the .NET Console Application than it does to a web application.
-A web application doesn't _really_ end in the same manner.
+A web application doesn't _really_ end, at least, not in the same manner as a process.

 And this leads us to a problem, if we want to be able to call stuff, but the runtime want to shut down, what do we do?